necojackarc/holidays_from_google_calendar/README.md

 ```

 ## Development
-Need to set the following environment variable to run rspec.
+Need to set the following environment variable to run rspec:

 ```bash
 GOOGLE_API_KEY="YOUR OWN GOOGLE API KEY"